Back to blogs

 With that said, let's get started on our roadmap!

-1. Learn Programming Fundamentals
+1. Learn programming fundamentals

-JavaScript is a highly recommended programming language for those who are starting out.
-It’s not only beginner-friendly but also versatile, making it particularly indicative to move your first steps as a developer.
+If you're starting without any previous development experience, the first step to becoming a blockchain developer is learning how to code.JavaScript is a highly recommended programming language for those who are starting out.
+It’s not only beginner-friendly but also versatile, making it particularly suitable for your first steps as a developer.

 Key resources: